digital-asset/ex-structured-trade-finance/README.md

 _**Note:** Once Bank has approved the Loan Request, it appears in the Approved Loans tab of Bank and SubContractor3._

-CONFIDENTIAL © 2019 Digital Asset (Switzerland) GmbH and/or its affiliates.
+© 2019 Digital Asset (Switzerland) GmbH and/or its affiliates.
 All rights reserved.
-Any unauthorized use, duplication or distribution is strictly prohibited.